 - Make your hand palms warm by rubbing some oil on your palm.

 - Massage your baby’s chest from the center to the outside using small circles with your both hands.
 Then, gently massage your baby’s entire chest moving clockwise with your one hand.
 Then-

-- Now using your fingertip, gently massage your baby’s sinuses from the inner end of the eyebrow down to nose and then to the cheek.
-Do it for 2 or 3 times that helps to release mucus present in the sinuses.
+- Now using your fingertip, gently massage your baby’s sinuses from the inner end of the eyebrow down to the nose and then to the cheek.
+Do it 2 or 3 times that helps to release mucus present in the sinuses.

 - At last, massage your baby’s feet to generate heat that can help to loosen the mucus within the chest.